 Department of Employment, Small Business and Training’s VET investment budget funds VETiS qualifications at certificate I and II levels that have been identified in consultation with industry, and are based on national skills shortages, Queensland Government priorities and other evidence relating to effective training pathways that support employment.

 Fee-Free Training for Year 12 Graduates

 To support Queensland’s Year 12 graduates to successfully transition to employment, the government is offering fee-free training in high priority qualifications.
 The training is available through a range of certificate III level vocational education and training (VET) courses as well as apprenticeships and traineeships.
-The full list of high priority qualifications is available on the Department of Education and Training website.
+The full list of high priority qualifications is available on the Department of Employment, Small Business and Training website.
 Year 12 fee-free training is available through two Queensland Government training investment programs: the Certificate 3 Guarantee and User Choice.
 It is available to a select range of high priority qualifications that will develop the skills most needed by employers and the Queensland economy.